Gorisek-Bros/docs/profile.md

 | refx 	  | String   |                | A reference to the X-axis, which profile is based on  | True     |

 ::: tip
-Maxstep can be understood as max length of subelements, which create linear element.
+Maxstep can be understood as max length of subelements, which create linear elements.
 The smaller the maxstep value is, linear elements are splitted into more smaller elements not longer than maxstep.
 It's not usually required to adjust the maxstep.
 One of cases when you can adjust it might be better looking spot lights.
 :::